jfetscher/jfetscher.github.io/index.md

 ### Programming Methods

 Another component of STAT 385 is learning different programming methods.
-Recently, we learned about vectorized code and its necessity in developing efficient code.
+Recently, we learned about vectorization and its necessity in developing efficient code.
 Below is an example of a vectorized function which quickly calculates which objects within an array are longer than 8 characters.

 ```r
 long_name_vec <- function(vec){